a-loaf-of-bread/odb/README.md

 ---

 What you just read was the unfinished but 'neat' version of the description-text of this project.
-Including the rough one here that I predicated the (abovely) text on below, just in case I never get to finish it myself:
+Including the rough one here that I predicated the (abovely) text on below, just in case I never get to finish it myself (the following text is the rough outline on which the text above was predicated, needs to be rewritten neatly with A* English, ie not-so-casual):

 - these days are not the best days for the Muslims.
 Islam under attack.
 Islamophobia is on rise.
 - Strange glad tidings hadith